Longwood man fined £1300 for leaving rubbish dumped outside his home

 It was left there for four months until Kirklees Council was forced to take action and remove the waste itself.

-Boltan, of Longwood Road, was convicted in his absence of failing to compy with a community protection notice.
+Boltan, of Longwood Road, was convicted in his absence of failing to comply with a community protection notice.

 Local authorities have the power to issue these notices aimed at stopping persistent environmental anti-social behaviour such as dumping rubbish on private land.